 Electron Beam Induced Current (EBIC) and Electron Beam Absorbed Current (EBAC), also called Resistive Contrast Imaging (RCI), are two techniques used to locate and analyze failures inside semiconductor devices.
-Both methods take advantage of the interaction of the SEM electron beam with the device under test (DUT) to reveal information to the failure analysis investigator.
+Both methods take advantage of the interaction of the electron beam of the scanning electron microscope (SEM) with the device under test (DUT) to reveal information to the failure analysis investigator.

 EBIC provides the means to visualize and quantitatively determine properties like the diffusion length of transistor p-n junctions.
-With Imina Technologies high positioning resolution nanomanipulators, probe needles are placed in contact with a junction to measure the induced current.
+With Imina Technologies' nanoprobing solutions, probe needles are placed in contact with a junction to measure the induced current.
 The EBIC system amplifies the point probe measurements and synchronizes them to the electron beam position.
 This information can then be mapped and overlaid to the microscope secondary electron image with the EBIC system for visualization.

-The EBAC technique is based on a similar principle as EBIC.
-The electron beam of the SEM scans the DUT and injects charges absorbed by metal lines under the surface.
-A current is then induced and measured by a probe placed with a miBot nanomanipulator at contact level.
-As for EBIC, the probed signal can be overlaid on the secondary electron image.
-Direct comparison of this image with layout details allows the investigator to easily detect and finely localize shorts and/or opens.
+The EBAC technique is based on a similar principle to EBIC.
+The SEM's electron beam scans the DUT and injects charges absorbed by metal lines below the surface.
+A current is then induced and measured by a probe placed with a miBot nanomanipulator at the contact level.
+As with the EBIC technique, the probed signal can be superimposed on the secondary electron image.
+The comparison of this image with the circuit layout allows the investigator to precisely locate the shorts and opens.